CapnOdin/GridGUI/docs/Classes/GUI.md

             **name**: x

-            **desc**: The horisontal margin of controls that are added to the GUI.
+            **desc**: The horizontal margin of controls that are added to the GUI.

             **type**: string